+The southern 6.4 miles of Flagler County (R65.2 - R100.9) is designated critically eroded.
 A 1.2-mile segment of erosion at the north Flagler Beach city limits (R65.2 - R72) and 3.3 miles of erosion along southern Flagler Beach (R76 - R94.8) threatens State Road AIA.
 A buried concrete secant wall has been constructed along the northern segment, and much of the southern area has a rock revetment.
+Segments of shoreline, R72-R76 and R94.8-R98, are designated critical for the design integrity of the county's beach and dune restoration project.
 Following the impact of Hurricane Matthew in 2016, the southernmost 0.6 mile of Flagler Beach is critically eroded, threatening State Road A1A between R98 and the south county line.